department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 -	**Be able to save your in-progress application** and come back later to finish filling it out
 -	**Get your card sooner** because we can confirm your Veteran status more quickly

-You’ll also be able to use more advanced Vets.gov tools to manage your benefits and services—like tracking your VA claims and appeals, downloading your full VA health record, or tracking how much of your Post-9/11 GI Bill benefits you’ve used.

 #### A note on verifying your identity

 When you sign in to Vets.gov, we need to verify your identity to make sure you’re you—and not someone pretending to be you—before we can give you access to your personal information.
 This helps to keep your information safe and prevent fraud and identity theft.